 Adopt the SMART criteria for goal setting: Specific, Measurable, Achievable, Relevant, and Time-bound.
 Break down long-term goals into smaller milestones to track progress effectively.

 Acknowledge and celebrate your achievements, no matter how small.
+One way to do this is through custom colored crystal trophies, as they serve as a physical representation of success.
 Recognizing progress boosts morale and motivates your team to keep striving for success.

 8. Not Giving Your Existing Customers Enough Attention